-This is not feasible.
+This is not necessary.
 The agency is bound by statute to provide operating rules for the parties relating to the hearings process.
+There are already private market-based providers that are used by stakeholders for claims handling with related document filing as well as vendors who provide insurance coverage filings.